Norris Bradbury: Later life

 Bradbury retired as director of Los Alamos Laboratory in 1970.
 His successor, Harold Agnew, invited him to become a senior consultant, but Bradbury declined the offer, although he did serve as a consultant for other government agencies, including the National Academy of Sciences, and as a member of the boards of the Los Alamos Medical Center, the First National Bank of Santa Fe, the Los Alamos YMCA and the Santa Fe Neurological Society.

+Norris' eldest son, James, also became a physicist and served as director of the Meson Physics Facility at Los Alamos.
+His youngest son David, with a Ph.D. in biogeography, returned to Los Alamos and worked in environmental restoration for the Laboratory.

 In 1969 the governor of New Mexico, David Cargo, appointed Bradbury as a regent of the University of New Mexico, but this was a turbulent time for the university.
 In response to the Kent State Shootings in May 1970, students and antiwar activist Jane Fonda marched on the home of Ferrel Heady, the president of the University of New Mexico.
 When he refused to meet with them, the students called a strike.
 Classes were cancelled, rallies were held and students occupied the Student Union Building.
 Cargo called in the New Mexico National Guard to remove them, and eleven people were bayoneted.
 Cargo's successor, Bruce King, replaced Bradbury and another regent.

 In the mid-1990s, Bradbury accidentally hit his leg while chopping firewood.
 Gangrene set in, and his right leg was amputated below the knee.
 It spread to his left leg, and part of his left foot was amputated, leaving him in a wheelchair.
 The disease eventually proved fatal, and he died on August 20, 1997.
 He was survived by his wife Lois, who died in January 1998, and his three sons.
 A funeral service was held in Los Alamos, and he was buried at Guaje Pines Cemetery in Los Alamos.